MFS Local Offer 2024

 EHC Plans:

-All pupils/students attending Market Field School will be under assessment, have a statement of special educational needs or an Education Health Care Plan (EHCP).
+All pupils/students attending Market Field School have an Education Health Care Plan (EHCP).

 Curriculum reports: